mittorn/kb-js/README.md

 ## Current Limitations
 At the moment, the following is unsupported by this bot:
-- The bot does not support rooms with end-to-end encryption enabled.
 - The bot does not know how to leave rooms - you have to ban him to keep him out of any room you have invited him into.
 - The bot cannot be restricted to only respond to joins by approved users.
 This means that when you set-up your own bot, everyone can invite him into new rooms and use the provided functionality.